silverstripe/silverstripe-s3/README.md

 SilverStripe module to store assets in S3 rather than on the local filesystem.

-Note: This is a pre-release module, and does not currently implement any kind of bucket policy for protected assets.
+Note: This module does not currently implement any kind of bucket policy for protected assets.
 It is up to you to implement this yourself using AWS bucket policy.

 ## Environment setup